m0L3cuL3/financial-system/README.md

 ## Technologies Used

 - C# (.NET Framework 4.7.2)
-- IronXL (still in testing)
+- IronXL
-- SQLite
+- SQLite (will probably use ORM libraries)

 ---